-Research and development, or R&D, expenses increased \$1,618 thousand for the three months ended March 31, 2022, compared to the three months ended March 31, 2021.
-The increase was primarily due to purchases of materials, compensation and related personnel costs which we did not have in the 2021 period, except for stock compensation expenses, and regulatory-related costs, offset in part by reduced license fees and costs related to development of intellectual property.
+Research and development, or R&D, expenses increased \$709 thousand for the three months ended March 31, 2023, compared to the three months ended March 31, 2022.
+The increase was primarily due to increased R&D consulting, purchased services and supplies, and compensation and related personnel costs .